BrightChamps Logo

 What is the Cofactor of a Matrix?

-The cofactor of an element in a matrix is a signed value calculated by multiplying its minor by (−1)i+j, where i and j are the row and column indices of the element.
-The minor is the determinant of the submatrix obtained by removing the row and column containing that element.
+The cofactor of an element in a matrix is a signed value calculated by multiplying its minor by (−1)i + j, where i and j are the row and column indices of the element.
+The matrix formed by combining the cofactors of all the elements of a matrix is called its cofactor matrix.

 Cofactor Formula